AlexaBrett/gh-pages-deploy/README.md

 ## About

 A CLI tool that builds your project, pushes it to a branch in your GitHub Enterprise Server, and enables GitHub Pages for easy preview sharing within your organization.
-Works with Next.js, Vite, React, Webpack, and most build tools.
+Works with Next.js, Vite, React, and most build tools.

 **Enterprise Only** - Does not work with GitHub.com.